Skip to main content

 It helps you prove your identity online without unnecessary steps.

-Still, data privacy and access remain concerns for some users.
+Data privacy and access remain concerns for some users, especially where enrolment is uneven or records are centralised.

-Core elements of a digital ID often include:
+Core elements of a national or government-backed digital ID often include:

-• Credentials: Usernames, passwords, and email addresses that link you to online services.
+• Credentials: Usernames, passwords, or PINs that unlock access to linked services.

 Digital identity